trappeur1975/ocsProjet6_Snowtricks_symfony536/README.md

 20/08/2021 : crud trick and restructuring of folders and files (frontController becomes HomeController) 21/08/2021 : integration of a bootstrap template for the forms and update of the "design" of the 22/08/2021 : addition of the Picture field in the form of new and edit of trick and management of deletion of pictures in ajax for edit of trick
-28/08/2021 : modification de l ajout de picture dans la fonction edit
+01/09/2021 : modification (3) de l ajout de picture dans la fonction edit 3/09/2021 : creation de la branche test1

 ----------------- gestion des email ----------------
 pour tester l'envoi des email un serveur de email ("MailDev) en local a été utilisé